Weddings We ♥

 After we graduated, he moved to NY, I stayed in Providence, and we realized that we missed each other.

-"Our first date was very sweet and slightly silly.
-We went to see Hot Tub Time Machine and awkwardly held hands in the theater."
+We went to see Hot Tub Time Machine and awkwardly held hands in the theater.

 The moment I laid eyes on him I knew I had to bum a smoke and flirt with him.